zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 # Bulk Fix Large Mods (No LtMAO)

-For crashing or invisible skins see step 3 and 4.
+For crashing or invisible skins after LtMAO converting see step 3 and 4.

 > You will need at least [tex2dds](https://github.com/Morilli/Ritoddstex/releases) by Morilli and it's a good idea to get [texconv](https://github.com/microsoft/DirectXTex/releases) by Microsoft.
 These are both small CLI utilities.
 Install both of these to a folder you can remember later.
 {.is-info}